usds/playbook/_includes/TechFAR.md

 On the other hand, time-and-materials (T&M)  or Labor-Hour contract types may be suitable if circumstances do not allow the agency to define its requirements sufficiently to allow for a fixed-price type contract and uncertainties involved in contract performance do not permit costs to be estimated with sufficient accuracy to use a fixed-price arrangement.
 See FAR 16.6.
 In these cases, forcing a fixed-price arrangement could force the contractor to build in unnecessary contingencies that would result in a higher price for the Government.
 It is important to take into account that contract types other than fixed-price may be delivered at a lower cost because the Government has more control over funding and development decisions.
 Additionally, a T&M or Labor-Hour contract type may be beneficial if an agency is using a blended team where one vendor has no direct or exclusive control over the outcome of the products.

+> #### Types of Agile Software Development Successfully Acquired
+>
+> ** Agencies have used T&M or Labor-Hour contracts for Agile software development for: **
+>
+> - an integrated electronic benefit system
+> - a multi-faceted, complex integrated electronic medical record system
+> - a blended team where one vendor has no direct or exclusive control over the outcome of the products.
+>
+> ** Agencies have used Fixed Price contracts for Agile software development for: **
+>
+> - an electronic enterprise platform to maintain a centralized view of all communications, interactions, and outreach
+> - design and deployment of an enterprise collaboration system using cloud-based applications.

 Per FAR 16.103(c), an agency might consider hybrid contracts that allow the agency to achieve a better match between the requirement and how the work is priced.
 Work for which there is a basis for firm pricing could be awarded for a fixed-price (FP) while requirements for which there remains considerable uncertainty can be acquired on a T&M or Labor-Hour basis.
 IDIQ contracts can be structured as hybrid contracts to allow the agency to choose among the various pricing structures.
 Another example could be having a hybrid contract with FP for the milestone releases and Labor Hour type line items for the sustainment.
 If the agency has a hybrid contract with T&M as a component, the agency is encouraged to move to fixed-price when pricing history is established and when the pace as an integrated team is set.

 If other than fixed-price based approaches are used, such as those in FAR 16.3 (addressing cost-reimbursement contracting) and FAR 16.6 (addressing T&M and Labor-Hour contracts), agencies ensure results by holding contractors accountable to the software sprint (iteration)/release schedule and by being involved in the Agile process.

 Through highly disciplined time-boxed sprints (iterations), Agile forces agencies to manage risk by ensuring progress is continually monitored in real time, including with the direct involvement of end-users.
-•	Requirements are defined at the beginning of each sprint (or iteration) – typically through “user stories,” or outcomes, that describe a feature or capability from the customer’s perspective.
+- Requirements are defined at the beginning of each sprint (or iteration) – typically through “user stories,” or outcomes, that describe a feature or capability from the customer’s perspective.
 User stories can be as simple as, “As a user, I want to schedule an appointment online.”
-•	Some agencies use “Sprint Zero,” a preliminary sprint exclusively dedicated to preparing for the first sprint.
+- Some agencies use “Sprint Zero,” a preliminary sprint exclusively dedicated to preparing for the first sprint.
 The goal is to create a basic framework and baseline for the project so future sprints can add incremental value in an efficient way.
-•	Testing is an integral part of each sprint – from the outset of the project and the beginning of system development.
+- Testing is an integral part of each sprint – from the outset of the project and the beginning of system development.
-•	Standard performance metrics should be used to measure cost and schedule performance and maximize contractor efficiency.
+- Standard performance metrics should be used to measure cost and schedule performance and maximize contractor efficiency.

 To ensure results, the Government must ensure that the “definition of done” is clear, comprehensive, and objective.
 This definition is established post-award at the beginning of each sprint.
 The contractor is considered to be “done” if working software has been produced that meets a set of criteria that the Government will use to evaluate a software demonstration (e.g., packaged, documented, tested, independently verified, and releasable).
 “Done” should ensure that the capacity of the application is such that all users are able to access and use it.
 To be considered successful, a contractor must also meet cost and schedule goals.